netarc/react-refrax/website/src/docs/guides/schema.md

 Schema.projects.project.addLeaf(createSchemaCollection("users"));
 ```

-As you would expect this gives the following from inspection:
+And just to look under the hood again, as you would expect this gives the following from inspection:

 ```javascript
 Schema.inspect();